mdaria11/Text_Editor/README.md

-This is a text editor done as an assigment for the "Data Structure" class.
+This is a text editor done as an assignment for the "Data Structure" class.
 It mainly uses a list to store the text and queues and stacks for different commands.